All Products

 1. Log on to the SMQ console.

 2. On the Topics page, create a topic named argoeventbus.
-On the Topic Details page, obtain the endpoint in the Endpoint section.
+On the Topic Details page, obtain the endpoint from the Endpoint section.

 3. Log on to the RAM console as a RAM user who has administrative rights.

-4. Create a Resource Access Management (RAM) user and grant the AliyunMNSFullAccess permission to the RAM user.
-Then, obtain the AccessKey ID and AccessKey secret of the RAM user.
+4. Create a RAM user, grant the AliyunMNSFullAccess permission to the RAM user, and then obtain the AccessKey ID and AccessKey secret of the RAM user.

-For more information, see Create a RAM user, Grant permissions to a RAM user, Create an AccessKey pair, and View the information about AccessKey pairs of a RAM user.
+For more information, see Create a RAM user, Grant permissions to a RAM user, Create an AccessKey pair, and View the AccessKey information of a RAM user.

-5. Run the following command to create a Secret to store the AccessKey pair:
+5. Run the following command to create a Secret to store the AccessKey ID and AccessKey secret.

 kubectl create secret generic mns-secret\